Commodore Format Power Pack 9, with Zamzara, Bulldog, and demos of Heroquest and FirePower.

 Whether with a friend or against the computer, this game is always head-to-head: you control a tank, with an overhead view, and your task is to capture the flag and take it back to your base.
 You’ve got five lives to withstand enemy fire, which includes hails of bullets, helicopters and soldiers.
 You’ve got the same, and there are neat little ideas like being able to pick up your wounded and take them back to hospital.
 Save 15, get an extra life.

 The problem isn’t the idea, it’s the C64 execution.
 There just isn’t enough action, and running over your soldiers by accident might be funny once but soon becomes infuriating.
 Still, some people do find enjoyment here.

-It’s all about Zamzara, really, a wonderful looking and very playable – if tough – game which people still talk about today.
+It’s all about Zamzara.
+A wonderful looking and very playable – if tough – game, which still has fans today.